 Colchester Arts Centre

 With a packed programme ranging from book festivals and farmers’ markets to folk music, jazz concerts and plays, there’s always something to enjoy at the Colchester Arts Centre.
 We recommend that you check the schedule and book tickets in advance of your trip, as events always prove popular.

-Colchester Zoo is also worth a visit while you are in the area.
+Colchester Zoo is also worth a visit while you’re in the area.
 Take a walk on the wild side and discover the 260 species that are housed here, and look out for the daily feeding and training sessions.

-While most of the zoo is easily accessible, there is a discounted ticket price for those with mobility issues, to compensate for the fact that some areas are restricted.
+While most of the zoo is easily accessible, there’s a discounted ticket price for those with mobility issues to compensate for the fact that some areas are restricted.
 If your parents are receiving companion care either from you or a live-in care worker, there are also discounts on carers’ entry tickets.
-Wheelchair hire is available and an easier walking route clearly signposted.
+Wheelchair hire is available, and an easier walking route clearly signposted.